pluralsight/guides/in-review/java-and-j2ee/getting-started-with-jshell/article.md

 ![editor with all the statements](https://raw.githubusercontent.com/pluralsight/guides/master/images/0c3fe9ea-95c8-41cb-927a-550cbd61695f.png)

+### Saving Files

 One problem we have is that all these statements are lost when we exit JShell.
-Luckily, there's a '/save' command, that can save all commands and snippets to a file.
+Luckily, there's a `/save` command, that can save all commands and snippets to a file.
 It has the following options:
 - `/save <file>`.
 Save the commands and snippets currently active to the provided file path.
 - `/save -all <file>`.
 Save all commands and snippets, including overwritten, start-up, and failed commands and snippets to the provided file path.
 - `/save -history <file>`.
 Save all commands and snippets run to the provided file.